CharlesHawkinsMSU/PMN-Pipeline/Manual.md

 - **SAVI**, which applies past curation decisions to improve the database accuracy at the pathway level, by suggesting pathways to add and remove
 - **Refine-A**, which applies SAVI's recommended changes and does other fixes such as putting in reaction names and citations for E2P2 and SAVI
 - **Refine-B**, which pulls relevant experimental evidence concerning the species of interest from the reference database(s) into the newly-created database
-- **Refine-C**, which performs minor finishing actions such as generating the cellular overview diagram and running Pathway Tools' automated consistency checker
+- **Refine-C**, which performs finishing actions such as generating the cellular overview diagram and running Pathway Tools' automated consistency checker
 - **Blastset generation**, an optional step that generates a blast database for the species so that protein queries can be used to find enzymes in the database.

-Running the pipeline requires a basic familiarity with the Linux command line.
+For running the pipeline, a basic familiarity with the Linux command line is strongly recommended.

 ## Downloading and building the Singularity container
 The recommended way to run the PMN pipeline is via the Singularity container.
 The container build scripts will handle installing all needed dependencies and putting them where the pipeline can find them.
 The only component you need to provide is a copy of the Pathway Tools installer.
 It is also possible to use a local copy of Pathway Tools that is already installed outside of the container; see "Use an external copy of Pathway Tools" below.

 ### Download the container build scripts
-The container build scripts are available at the Github project (url).
+The container build scripts are available at the Github project (https://github.com/CharlesHawkinsMSU/pmn-container).
 You may download and unzip one of the releases or git-clone the repository.
 You will also need to install one of the two currently-active Singularity forks, SingularityCE (https://sylabs.io/singularity) or Apptainer (https://apptainer.org), to build the container.

 ### Obtain Pathway Tools
 The pipeline relies on the Pathway Tools software from SRI Internaitonal.
 Because Pathway Tools is proprietary software, we cannot redistribute it with the pipeline and the container build scripts cannot download it for you.
 Instead, you will need to supply the installer provided by SRI for installation into your copy of the pipeline container image.
 You can obtain a license from SRI International at (http://bioinformatics.ai.sri.com/ptools); as of January 2024 SRI offers free licenses to academic, government, and non-profit users, while commercial users will need a paid license.
-You will want to download the standard Linux installer, with a name like pathway-tools-27.0-linux-64-tier1-install, and place it in the directory with the container build scripts.
+You will want to download the standard Linux installer, with a name like pathway-tools-28.0-linux-64-tier1-install, and place it in the directory with the container build scripts.

 #### Note: Pathway Tools versions
 Each release of the PMN pipeline is coded to use a particular version of Pathway Tools (see the release notes of each release), and this is hardcoded into the build scripts; if you want to use a different version instead, you should edit the file pmn-ptools.def and change the $PT_VER variable and the name of the pathway tools installer further down the file to reflect the Pathway Tools version you want to use.
 Using a different version of Pathway Tools from the one sepcified in the PMN pipeline release you're using will usually work, but be aware that the results may not be exactly comparable to the PMN databases on https://plantcyc.org that were built using that release of the pipeline.